AyoKeito/image-comparison/README.md

 This script is mostly written by OpenAI ChatGPT.
 It works, at least on my PC.

-This script is displaying random images from the target folder.
+This script is displaying random images from the target folder with minimal UI.
 You're able to ```discard``` images you don't want.

 Discarded images are **moved** to ```discarded``` subfolder.

-To discard image, press:
+To discard an image, press:

 ```A``` or ```Left Arrow``` to discard image displayed on the left.